 14 questions to ask a 871 marathon runner

-I know somebody who’s run 871 marathons (as of 16th February 2017) and that person’s my dad Roger.
-He’s been doing this week in, week out since the mid 80s, so I’ve grown up thinking that running a marathon most weekends is a perfectly normal thing for a dad to do; no different to other fathers playing a round of golf every Sunday morning.
-However I’m assuming a lot of people might suggest running 1 marathon, let alone 871 is actually a completely ABNORMAL thing to be doing! 🙂
+I know a marathon runner who’s now run over 900 of them (as of September 2018) and that person’s my dad Roger.
+He’s been doing this week in, week out since the mid 80s, so I’ve grown up thinking that running a marathon most weekends is a perfectly normal thing for a dad to do.
+No different to other fathers playing a round of golf every Sunday morning.
+However I’m assuming a lot of people might suggest running 1 marathon, let alone 900 is actually a completely ABNORMAL thing to be doing! 🙂

 My friend Virginia wrote a post about inspiring individuals back in 2015, asking him some questions on his achievements so I wanted to ask him 14 different questions this time round: